-TABLE 71: OBJECTIVES, STRATEGIES AND PROJECTS OF THE LBSAP
+TABLE 59: OBJECTIVES, STRATEGIES AND PROJECTS OF THE LBSAP

-OBJECTIVES STRATEGIES PROJECTS SHORT TERM PROJECTS MEDIUM TERM PROJECTS LONG TERM PROJECTS Full integration of biodiversity conservation into the institutional and planning frameworks, governance and regulatory processes and policies of Bergrivier Municipality Develop the capacity of Bergrivier Municipality to effectively manage its biodiversity and broader environmental issues Create a position for an environmental manager /officer in the office of the municipal manager and fill the position with a suitable incumbent.
-Biodiversity training and induction programme for Councillors, officials and - Repeat Biodiversity training and induction programme for Councillors, officials and ward committee members Dergrivier Municipality ward committee members 2.
-Integrate biodiversity considerations into municipal planning, policies and by-laws Develop and implement a policy to guide development within critical biodiversity, critical ecological support and other natural areas Develop a uniform LUMS for the Bergrivier Municipality Rezone municipal critical biodiversity and critical ecological support areas - Develop and implement an urban greening policy /By-law - Develop and implement a green procurement policy - Develop and implement an Air Quality By-law - Revision of the SDF -
+OBJECTIVES STRATEGIES SHORT TERM PROJECTS MEDIUM TERM PROJECTS LONG TERM PROJECTS Full integration of biodiversity conservation into the institutional and planning frameworks, governance and regulatory processes and policies of Bergrivier Municipality Develop the capacity of Bergrivier Municipality to effectively manage its biodiversity and broader environmental issues manager /officer in the office of the municipal manager and fill the position with a suitable incumbent.Biodiversity training and induction programme for Councillors, officials and Repeat Biodiversity training and induction programme for Councillors, officials and ward committee members 2.
+Integrate biodiversity considerations into municipal planning, policies and by-laws ward committee members Develop and implement a policy to guide development within critical biodiversity, critical ecological support and other natural areas Develop a uniform LUMS for the Bergrivier Municipality Rezone municipal critical biodiversity and critical ecological support areas - Develop and implement an urban greening policy /By-law - Develop and implement a green procurement policy - Develop and implement an Air Quality By-law - Revision of the SDF -

-OBJECTIVES STRATEGIES PROJECTS SHORT TERM PROJECTS MEDIUM TERM PROJECTS LONG TERM PROJECTS Management, conser- vation and sustainable utilisation of Bergrivier Municipality's aquatic and Eradicate alien and invasive species that are impacting negatively on Bergrivier Municipality's biodiversity Development and implementation of an Invasive Species Monitoring, Control and Eradication Plan On-going implementation of the Invasive Species Monitoring, Control and Eradication Plan On-going implementation of the Invasive Species Monitoring, Control and Eradication Plan terrestrial biodiversity assets Conserve freshwater aquatic ecosystems through sustain-nable use and - Urban rainwater harvesting Urban rainwater harvesting continued management of water resources - Develop a water pollution risk reduction plan - Reduce the impact of waste and pollution on biodiversity - Closure and rehabilitation of all unlicensed solid waste disposal sites - Engage actively and imple- ment measures to facilitate private conservation of Bergrivier' s biodiversity Revise the rates policy of the Municipality to encourage the conservation of biodiversity by private landowners On-going revision of the Municipality's rates policy to encourage the conservation of biodiversity by private landowners On-going revision of the Municipality's rates policy to encourage the conservation of biodiversity by private landowners - Facilitate the conclusion of a stewardship agreement with the Moravian Church/Goedverwacht Community to care for the Platkloof River and its surrounds - Clean and green urban areas to promote biodiversity Piketberg Botanical Garden Adopt a street tree campaign On-going adopt a street tree campaign biodiversity - - Garden competition
+OBJECTIVES STRATEGIES PROJECTS SHORT TERM PROJECTS MEDIUM TERM PROJECTS LONG TERM PROJECTS Management, conser- vation and sustainable utilisation of Bergrivier Municipality's aquatic and Development and implementation of an Invasive Species Monitoring, Control and Eradication Plan On-going implementation of the Invasive Species Monitoring, Control and Eradication Plan On-going implementation of the Invasive Species Monitoring, Control and Eradication Plan terrestrial biodiversity assets Conserve freshwater aquatic ecosystems through sustain-nable use and - Urban rainwater harvesting Urban rainwater harvesting continued management of water resources - Develop a water pollution risk reduction plan - Reduce the impact of waste and pollution on biodiversity - Closure and rehabilitation of all unlicensed solid waste disposal sites - Engage actively and imple- ment measures to facilitate private conservation of Bergrivier' s biodiversity Revise the rates policy of the Municipality to encourage the conservation of biodiversity by private landowners On-going revision of the Municipality's rates policy to encourage the conservation of biodiversity by private landowners On-going revision of the Municipality's rates policy to encourage the conservation of biodiversity by private landowners - Facilitate the conclusion of a stewardship agreement with the Moravian Church/Goedverwacht Community to care for the Platkloof River and its surrounds - Clean and green urban areas to promote biodiversity Piketberg Botanical Garden Adopt a street tree campaign On-going adopt a street tree campaign - - Garden competition

-OBJECTIVES STRATEGIES PROJECTS SHORT TERM PROJECTS MEDIUM TERM PROJECTS LONG TERM PROJECTS Community appreciation and active participation in the conservation of Bergrivier Municipality's biodiversity 8.
-Create an awareness of the importance of conserving biodiversity through targeted awareness programmes Develop and implement an annual awareness programme On-going annual awareness programme On-going annual awareness programme Enhanced human well- being and poverty reduction through the mainstreaming of biodiversity conservation into the local economy 9.
-Facilitate international conservation status for the Berg Estuary through active participation on the BEMF Actively participate in the activities of the BEMF and fulfil the municipality's role in the management, conservation and sustainable development of the Berg Estuary On-going On-going 10 Link biodiversity conser- vation to job creation and entrepreneurship - Roll out of urban waste recycling project to all urban areas of the Municipality Coastal cleaning and beautification On-going roll out of urban waste recycling project to all urban areas of the Municipality Compost making project - Clean Porterville stream -
+OBJECTIVES S STRATEGIES PROJECTS SHORT TERM PROJECTS MEDIUM TERM PROJECTS LONG TERM PROJECTS Community appreciation and active participation in the conservation of Bergrivier Municipality's histly participation impor biodiv target ed awareness Develop and awareness prog - an annual On-going programme annual awareness On-going programme annual awareness biodiversity 4.
+Enhanced human well- being and poverty reduction through the mainstreaming of biodiversity conservation into the local economy 9.
+Facilit conse Berg E ate international rvation status for the stuary through active pation on the BEMF Actively particip BEMF and fulfil the managem sustainable de Estuary the municipal ent, conserv ity's role in ation and On-going On-going vation biodiversity conser- to job creation and preneurship - all urban a ste recycling areas of the autification roject to al icipality urban waste I urban areas ect - Clean Porter ville stream -